satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Enhancing code review systems for article review

-Current code review systems have components for expedited and continuedreview.
+Current code review systems have components for expedited and continued review.
+Where they could stand to be improved is in their visual interfaces.

 Quantifying an open-review system